Stem Cell Reports will publish a special issue of the journal with a focus on chromatin and nuclear architecture.

 - Dynamic 3D Chromatin Reorganization during Establishment and Maintenance of Pluripotency

 Effie Apostolou, Weill Cornell Medicine, Division of Hematology & Medical Oncology, Sandra and Edward Meyer Cancer Center

-This special issue will publish in November 2020.
+This special issue is scheduled to publish in November 2020.